 - He won the challenge against all odds.

-An absolute phrase has a subject, but not an acting verb, so it cannot stand alone as a complete sentence.
+An absolute phrase has a subject, but not an action verb, so it cannot stand alone as a complete sentence.
 It modifies the whole sentence, not just a noun.

 - His tail between his legs, the dog walked out the door.